TPN Script Reference

 repeat:10:" echo:\"hello world\" "

-command evaluates the string given to it in
+and as you can see, the repeat command evaluates the string given to it in

 the second parameter, calling any commands contained within N times.